sunpy/sunpy/doc/source/guide/time.rst

 Working with times and time ranges is a standard task in solar data analysis as such SunPy strives to provide convenient and easy methods to do the simple stuff.
-Python already provides an object for a time or date through the `datetime.datetime`.
+Python already provides an object for a time or date through `datetime.datetime`.
 SunPy builds upon its functionality.

 .. _parse-time: